rmwaterhouse/biodivinfo/README.md

 ## Lectures

-All the lecture materials are provided here in thie [PDF](https://github.com/rmwaterhouse/biodivinfo/blob/main/SIB%20Biodiversity%20Bioinformatics%20DAY2.pdf).
+All the lecture materials are provided here in this [PDF](https://github.com/rmwaterhouse/biodivinfo/blob/main/SIB%20Biodiversity%20Bioinformatics%20DAY2.pdf).

 ## Practicals